 We know that antique and classic vehicles require special care and attention.

-This is why we partner with Hagerty to offer auto insurance that is specific to antique and classic vehicles.
+This is why we partner with Hagerty to offer car insurance that is specific to antique and classic vehicles.
 See below for types of antique and classic vehicles we cover, as well as discounts and additional rating available.

 Benefits of the Hagerty Program